nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application, `Tags` are loaded into the `Model`.

 Step 2.
 The user executes `create-tag t/Photographer`.
+WedLinker will check if `Photographer` already exist.
-WedLinker will create a Tag based on the name provided.
+WedLinker will create a Tag based on the name provided if the `Tag` does not exist.
 In this case: `Photographer`.

 Step 3.
 The user executes `tag 1 t/Photographer` to tag the first `Person` with `Photographer`.

 Step 4.
-To view the Tags in WedLinker, use `list-tags`.
+The user executes `list-tags` to view all `Tags` in WedLinker.
 This will switch the right panel to a Tag view.

 Step 5.
 The user executes `find t/Photographer` to find all `Person` that has the tag of `Photographer`.

 Step 6.
 The user executes `untag 1 t/Photographer`.
-WedLinker would remove the `Photographer` tag from the first person.
+WedLinker removes the `Photographer` tag from the first person.

 Step 7.
 The user executes `delete-tag t/Photographer`.
-WedLinker would delete the `Photographer` tag.
+WedLinker deletes the `Photographer` tag.

 <box type="info" seamless>
 Tag supports the force functionality for easier usage.